wilsonzlin/ltsu/README.md

 |`--verbose`|Optional|Log whenever a part has been successfully uploaded.
 This option can be used in tandem with `quiet`.|
 |`--force`|Optional|Always resume existing session, even if file is not the same or has changed since.|
 |`--service`|**Required, one of:** `aws`, `b2`|Which cloud service to use.|

+### Resuming

+To resume an upload, simply run ltsu with the same `--file` and `--work` arguments.

+If the file has changed since the last upload session, ltsu will refuse to run.
+Use `--force` to override this behaviour.

 ### AWS S3 Glacier